cchang4/platformGame/README.md

 6/2
 Catherine: replaced with sprites

+6/6
+Yiru: Created reset setting so game can restart if loss or win

 Project outline:
 1. Basic player movement (L&R&Jump)
 2. Changing color of platform when player moves over it